 Yesol Yang

-Dr. Yang graduated BSN at Korea University and started her career as a nurse in a Medical Intensive Care Unit at a Samsung Cancer Center in South Korea.
-Upon relocation to the U.S., she was trained as a nurse educator at the MD Anderson Cancer Center.
-She completed her post-master’s Adult-Gerontology Nurse Practitioner program at the University of Texas Health Science Center at Houston, where she obtained her master’s in nursing education.
-She completed her doctoral education at the Duke University School of Nursing and a two-year T32 postdoctoral fellowship at The Ohio State University Comprehensive Cancer Center.
+Dr. Yang earned her BSN at Korea University and completed her post-master’s Adult Gerontology Nurse Practitioner program at the University of Texas Health Science Center at Houston, where she obtained her master’s in nursing education.
+She completed her PhD at the Duke University School of Nursing and a two-year T32 postdoctoral fellowship at The Ohio State University Comprehensive Cancer Center.

 News